SanthoshVanka/SanthoshVanka/README.md

 #### An Science Student ,currently Pursuing BTech at NITSikkim

-I am passionate about my work.
+The analytical-minded individual was interested in the position of Software Developer.
+Coming with sound knowledge of basic computer system analysis, design, testing, debugging, and maintenance techniques and practices; and the ability to develop programs and program specifications.
 I want to observe the things in practical manner.

 ![Profile views](https://gpvc.arturio.dev/SanthoshVanka)